4v3ngR/pluto_tv_scraper/README.md

 ## Supported node versions
 Only node 16 and above is supported.
 This script may run with other versions, but it may not.

+## Docker support
+If you'd like to use this within a docker image, head over to David Claeys' repo here: https://git.claeyscloud.com/david/pluto_tv_scraper-docker

 ## Configuring
 configuration is read from config.json in the current working directory